atbcb/usab-uswds/_ada-guides/chapter-6-bathing-rooms.md

 In a standard roll-in compartment without a seat, the controls, faucet, and shower spray unit can be located on any of the three walls.
 They must be located above grab bars and within accessible reach range.
-Shower controls and fittings must be at least 1½\" above the grab bar so that they do not impede the bar\'s gripping surface.
+Shower controls and fittings must be at least 1½&Prime; above the grab bar so that they do not impede the bar\'s gripping surface.
 Enclosures cannot obstruct controls, faucets, shower spray units or transfer to seats.

-![Shower controls, faucet, and shower spray unit can be placed on any of the 3 walls above the grab bar and below a 48\" max. height.
-Detail showing control location 1½" min. above grab bar]({{ site.baseurl }}{{ page.image-directory }}chapter6/bathing-rooms/9-10a.png){: .img-large}
+![Shower controls, faucet, and shower spray unit can be placed on any of the 3 walls above the grab bar and below a 48 inches maximum height.
+Detail showing control location 1½ inches minimum above grab bar]({{ site.baseurl }}{{ page.image-directory }}chapter6/bathing-rooms/9-10a.png){: .img-large}

 #### Thresholds

 Thresholds at roll-in showers must comply with specifications for changes in level to allow access to wheeled mobility aids.
-While a threshold height up to ½\" (if properly beveled) is permitted, trench drains and other designs that allow a flush transition to the shower floor will provide easier access.
+While a threshold height up to ½&Prime; (if properly beveled) is permitted, trench drains and other designs that allow a flush transition to the shower floor will provide easier access.
 Shower floors can slope to drains (a 1:48 maximum slope will help control water without impacting